 Freshly chopped oregano leaves are a great addition to green/fruit salad.

 The leaves and flowering stem of the oregano plant have antiseptic, antispasmodic, carminative, increase bile secretion, diaphoretic, expectorant, stimulant, and mildly tonic properties.

 Oregano decoction is taken by mouth for the treatment of colds, influenza, mild fever, indigestion, stomach upsets, and painful menstruation.

 Thymol has been found to have anti-septic, anti-bacterial, and anti-fungal activities.
-(Medical disclaimer).
+(Medical Disclaimer).

 Oregano oil extracted from the herb parts may cause skin and mucus membrane irritation and hence, avoided in aromatherapy.
 (Medical disclaimer).

-≻≻-Back to Herbs from Oregano.
-Please visit here for an impressive list of healthy herbs with complete illustrations of their nutrition facts, medicinal properties and health benefits.
+≻≻-Back to Herbs from Oregano nutrition.
+Visit here for an impressive list of all variety of herbs with complete illustrations of their nutrition facts and health benefits.

 ≻≻-Back to Home page.